-Travellers Choice has entered into a loan arrangement with Snowstorm Technologies (UK) Ltd (SSTL), which is the provider of TC One, Travellers Choice's internal booking platform providing a single site for agency bookings as well as a booking link for member websites enabling clients to make online reservations.
-The loan is in the form of an interest-bearing debenture for the amount of US \$350,000 (Australian \$511,763), which was paid by Travellers Choice in December 2019.
+Travellers Choice has entered into a shareholding arrangement with Snowstorm Technologies (UK) Ltd (SSTL), which is the provider of TC One, Travellers Choice's internal booking platform providing a single site for agency bookings as well as a booking link for member websites enabling clients to make online reservations.
+The arrangement was originally in the form of an interest-bearing debenture for the amount of US \$350,000 (Australian \$511,763), which was paid by Travellers Choice in December 2019, and repaid in June 2024.